 - Project Control & Change Management – extends the core engineering project management subjects to consider a whole project across its lifecycle; addressing best project practice; managing change processes and document control procedures within a Project Office.
 It also addresses aspects of Project Portfolio management.

-- Systems Thinking & Modelling - introduces delegates to the theories and principles behind systems thinking.
+- Intro to Optimisation & Systems Thinking & Modelling - introduces delegates to the theories and principles behind systems thinking.
 The module also introduces delegates to the methods, tools and techniques for modelling, analysing, improving and designing systems in a variety of organisations, including industrial, commercial and service organisations.

-- People, Organisation & Technology – examines the “softer” aspects of engineering management.
+- Managing People & Technology – examines the “softer” aspects of engineering management.
 Given some key organisational and technological issues, the main focus is to examine the relationship between “human” elements and change management from an engineering-oriented perspective.

 What you will gain